 How does the Iron Triangle impact strategy development?

 What this triangle represents is the reason why large plans rarely get executed.
 You can work with your team to create 75 strategies and 150 tactics but what are you willing to give up to accomplish everything?

 We don’t have an unlimited budget, time, or the ability to have perfect scopes.

 So, what are you willing to give up?

 Someone on your leadership team might have an amazing idea for a strategy this year.
 But someone in the room needs to drive the hard discussion.
 They need to challenge the ideas, not simply to challenge them, but to ensure the Iron Triangle is managed.

 - What metric will this strategy improve if it’s executed perfectly?

 - Do we have the budget to accomplish this strategy within the timeframe listed?

 If you take this approach to strategy development, you’ll tend to weed out strategies that will impact successful execution.
-The great ideas with poor timing, the crunched projects that don’t have additional budget, and the ideas that don’t have strategic alignment to the rest of the plan.
+The great ideas with poor timing, the crunched projects that don’t have an additional budget, and the ideas that don’t have strategic alignment to the rest of the plan.